Icchampally Project: Interstate Aspects

 As per the interstate agreement for Inchampalli joint project, Andhra Pradesh (now Telangana) shall bear 78.1% cost of the dam, land & asset acquisition (including that of Maharashtra and Chhattisgarh governments) and rehabilitate the displaced population.
-But it can draw 2,265 million m³ (80 tmc) from the reservoir and also another 27% (nearly 500 tmc) of water inflows for hydro power generation or irrigation from the reservoir.
+But it can draw 2,265 million m³ (80 tmc) from the reservoir and also another 27% (nearly 500 tmc or 14 trillion liters) of water inflows for hydro power generation or irrigation from the reservoir.
 With this, the only option left for Telangana is to plan lift irrigation projects by using water from the reservoir as most of the cultivable lands in the state are located above the reservoir water level.
 The interstate agreement is concluded without fixing the FRL of the reservoir and liberty is accorded to Telangana state to decide the FRL keeping cost and benefits sharing percentage same.
 The agreed terms would be attractive to Telangana only in case the reservoir capacity is of the order of 1,000 tmc.
 The approximate land submergence is 2,000 km^{2} for 1,000 tmc capacity reservoir.

-Inchampalli dam site is very favourable to construct dam economically with nearly 1,000 tmc storage capacity at FRL 125 m MSL.
+Inchampalli dam site is favourable to construct a dam with nearly 1,000 tmc storage capacity at FRL 125 m MSL.
 The river at this point covers nearly 80% of the total catchment’s area with adequate water inflows.
-This is one of very few sites for locating huge storage reservoir in India similar to Aswan Dam (4,600 tmc) in Egypt, Lake Volta (4,200 tmc) in Ghana and Three Gorges Dam (1,350 tmc) in China.
+This is one of few sites for locating huge storage reservoir in India similar to Aswan Dam (4,600 tmc) in Egypt, Lake Volta (4,200 tmc) in Ghana and Three Gorges Dam (1,350 tmc) in China.
 Inchampalli reservoir with FRL 125 m MSL would incur very low cost per tmc water storage after meeting the land acquisition and rehabilitation costs at prevailing market rates.
 Creation of 1,000 tmc storage reservoir at Inchampalli on Godavari River would harness the mighty river water fully ushering India into next phase of green revolution.
 This reservoir project would also eliminate fully the frequent floods taking place in lower Godavari river basin area in Telangana and Andhra Pradesh.